bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 excerpt: "Project Proposal"
 ---

-# Heart Disease Prediction Using Logistic Regression With Exploratory Data Analysis
+## Exploratory Data Analysis of Heart Disease Dataset And Prediction Using Logistic Regression

-### Data Exploration and Analysis ###

 Coronary artery disease is one of the most common causes of death for both men and women.
 As people age, the incidence of coronary artery disease increases.
 Thus, it is important to be able to predict the incidence of heart disease.